dida-do/eurocropsml/docs/examples.md

 ```

 The `eurocropsml-cli` will, by default, assume that the Sentinel-2 data is located inside a directory called `/eodata`.
-However, if the directory where the Sentinel-2 is stored is named differently, the `eodata_dir` argument can be utilized in order to change the parent folder of the `.SAFE`-filepaths returned by the EOLab Finder.
+However, if the directory where the Sentinel-2 is stored is named differently, the `eodata_dir` argument can be utilized in order to change the parent folder of the `.SAFE`-filepaths returned by the EOLab Data Explorer.

 ```console
 $ eurocropsml-cli acquisition eurocrops get-data +cfg.eodata_dir="personal_eodata_dir"